soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 ## Qualified Imports

 This time, we've imported the modules qualified.
-Qualified imports means that instead of exposing the names that we've defined in the imported module to the general module name space, they now have to be prefixed with the module name.
+Qualified imports mean that instead of exposing the names that we've defined in the imported module to the general module namespace, they now have to be prefixed with the module name.

 For example, `parse` becomes `Markup.parse`.
-If we would've imported `Html.Internal` qualified, we'd have to write `Html.Internal.el` which is a bit long.
+If we would've imported `Html.Internal` qualified, we'd have to write `Html.Internal.el`, which is a bit long.

 We can also give the module a new name with the `as` keyword: